 - If you believe that you require emergency care, please call 911.

-- In-Person Appointments: If you have developed a fever, cough, shortness of breath or other respiratory symptoms, please call your provider before visiting one of our practice locations.
-Please also review our updated visitor policy and list of temporary closed locations.
+- In-Person Appointments: Many of our providers are also seeing patients in person.
+Learn more about the ways we're keeping you safe during your visit and review our updated visitor policy.
+If you have developed a fever, cough, shortness of breath or other respiratory symptoms, please call your provider before visiting one of our practice locations.

 Resources to Stay Informed & Healthy